thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 -------------------------
 *I recommend python 3.8 instead of 3.9 because some users using pyenv can run into weird issues with pandas.*

-`python3.8 LiTOY.py --litoy-db database.xlsx --add 'repair the tires tags:diy'
+`python3.8 LiTOY.py --litoy-db database.xlsx --add`
-   * adds a new entry to deck todo with the tag diy
+    * Adds a new entry

 `python3.8 LiTOY.py --litoy-db database.xlsx --review
-   * begin 3 sessons where LiTOY automatically picks 5 entries and review them (it's actually twice the maount of reviews that you have to do because you have 2 questions each time).
+    * Begin 6 sessions where LiTOY automatically picks 5 entries and review them (it's actually twice the maount of reviews that you have to do because you have 2 questions each time).

 `python3.8 LiTOY.py --litoy-db database.xlsx --import-from-file file.txt`
     * Automatically imports from the file.
 Each line becomes an entry.
 Except if it is already part of the database.
 Lines beginning with `#` are ignored.
 Metadata will be automatically retrieved so be patient.
     * To see example of the syntax for the import file, read [this file](./example_new_entry.txt)

+`python3.8 LiTOY.py --help`
+    * Display full usage

 TODO and planned features: